Shelmith-Kariuki/rddharmony/README.md

 #>
 #>  https://popdiv.dfs.un.org/DemoData/api/locations?
 #> [1] "12345678 is not a valid location id.
 Please run View(get_locations()) to get a list of plausible location ids.
 They are listed in the `PK_LocID` variable"
-#> [1] "There are no birth counts by age available for LocID = 12345678 and dataprocess = census for the time period 1950 to 2022"
+#> [1] "There are no birth counts by age available for LocID = 12345678 for the time period 1950 to 2022"
-#> [2] "There are no birth counts by age available for LocID = 12345678 and dataprocess = vr for the time period 1950 to 2022"

-dim(df)
-#> NULL
 ```